apieum/inxpect/README.rst

 Development
 ===========

-Fell free to give feedback or improvment.
+Fell free to give feedback or improvements.

 Launch test::